KyserClark/Hacking-Notes/Buffer Overflows/OSCP Prep.md

  ```
  *PATTERN-LENGTH is the same as PATTERN-LENGTH from Step 6*

+     * Look for a line in the output that states: EIP contains normal pattern : ... (offset XXXX)

 * Step 10: Set offset variable of exploit.py as the offset found in Step 9